How whirling disease is spread

 Everyone, including anglers, boaters and recreational water users can help stop the spread of whirling disease by following these best practices:

 - Use fish cleaning stations where available or put fish parts in the garbage.
-Never dispose of fish, or any fish parts, in your kitchen garburator.
+Never dispose of fish, or any fish parts, back into the water they were captured or into your kitchen garburator when home.

 - It is illegal to use live fish as bait.
 The use of worms or leeches as bait should be avoided as well.